Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 - **UUID**: A hexadecimal universally unique identifier
 - **Date**: An ISO 8601 timestamp YYYY-MM-DDThh:mm:ss.sTZD
 - **URL**: Both relative and absolute
-- **Pointer**: Any reference to an object in a JSON document, consisting of a URL and a document path
 - **NodeID**: A treekey string that is zero-based (first child is "0", root node is "root")

 ### SceneServiceInfo